sciurius/perl-Joplin-API/README.md

 This is a low level implementation of the [Joplin Web Clipper API](https://discourse.joplin.cozic.net/t/web-clipper-is-now-available-beta-feature/154/37).

 This API deals with JSON data and HTTP calls to the Joplin server.
 It can be used on itself but its main purpose is to support the higher level Joplin API.

+### script/listnotes.pl

+This is a simple script that lists the titles of the notes and folders in hierarchical order.

+Usage:

+    perl listnotes.pl [ options ]

+Relevant options:

+    --title=XXX     title (optional)

 ### script/addnote.pl